Hollfeld

 Hollfeld (/de/) is a town in the district of Bayreuth, in Bavaria, Germany.

 It is situated 20 km west of Bayreuth, and 30 km east of Bamberg.

 Sport

-The towns association football club, ASV Hollfeld, experienced its greatest success in 2012 when it qualified for the new northern division of the expanded Bayernliga, the fifth tier of the German football league system, where it played for two seasons until 2014.
+The town's association football club, ASV Hollfeld, experienced its greatest success in 2012 when it qualified for the new northern division of the expanded Bayernliga, the fifth tier of the German football league system, where it played for two seasons until 2014.